-Soak up London's festive atmosphere in one day with our magical itinerary which includes Christmas shopping, ice-skating, twinkling lights and cosy pubs.
+Soak up London's festive atmosphere in one day with our magical itinerary which includes Christmas shopping, traditional markets, ice skating, twinkling lights and Christmas shows.

 Ready for lunch?
-Refuel at hidden shopping and dining gems like St Christopher's Place, off Oxford Street, which boasts 20 restaurants and cafes, or Carnaby, off Regent Street, where you'll find the vibrant Kingly Court and independent restaurants offering more than 15 cuisines from around the world.
+Refuel at hidden dining gems like St Christopher's Place, off Oxford Street, which boasts more than 20 restaurants and cafes, or Carnaby, off Regent Street, where you'll find the vibrant Kingly Court and independent restaurants offering food from around the world.

 For a sumptuous treat, break up the day with a delicious afternoon tea at one of London's luxury restaurants or hotels; some of which offer special Christmas-themed teas with seasonal treats.

-As darkness falls, hop on the Tube to picture-pretty Covent Garden, an area transformed into a winter haven come the holiday season.
+As darkness falls, hop on the Tube to picture-pretty Covent Garden, an area transformed into a winter haven during the festive season.
 See the famous Piazza lit up and watch the lights sparkle on the giant Christmas tree before grabbing a bite to eat.
-There are plenty of places to try for dinner; the Opera Quarter and St Martin's Courtyard are packed with a diverse mix of restaurants.
-Try Jamie's Italian, Indian cafe Dishoom or the Opera Tavern, which serves tapas-style dishes.
+There are plenty of places to try for dinner: the Opera Quarter and St Martin's Courtyard are packed with a diverse mix of restaurants.

-If you’re looking for something more active, wrap up warm, get your skates on and soak up the festive atmosphere at one of London's gorgeous open-air ice rinks.
+If you’re looking for something more active, wrap up warm and get your skates on at one of London's gorgeous open-air ice skating rinks.
 Stand-out rinks include those at Somerset House, the Natural History Museum and the Tower of London.
 Afterwards, defrost with a pint in one of London's cosy pubs; or treat yourself at a luxury cocktail bar or champagne bar.

 For more seasonal events and festive things to do in London, take a look at our guide to Christmas in London.